rtfmp/rtfmp.github.io/_posts/2015-03-31-common-different-two-files.md

     host10
     [rtfmp@centos7 ~]$

 This filters all lines that are in file1 but not in file2.
+Switch the file names to do the opposite.